Skip to main content

 The Heirloom Plant Fund is named for the Heirloom Plant Sale that is run each spring in order to raise funds to support research for students with majors in Environmental Science & Policy.
 Students and faculty requesting funds are encouraged to help with this important fundraiser.
 For more information about the plant sale, see the plant sale website or contact Dr. Karen Stahlheber at stahlhek@uwgb.edu

-Students with funded projects will be asked to acknowledge Heirloom Grant funding in reports/papers and presentations resulting from this work and submit a report summarizing research activities within one year of their award.
-The format of the report is flexible; ideally something visually rich and easy to share: a written report with graphs, figures, images, etc.; a video; a StoryMap (using ArcGIS); poster; other ideas are welcome.
-Your NAS faculty advisor may be a good resource for developing the report.
+Students with funded projects will be asked to acknowledge Heirloom Grant Funding in reports/papers and presentations resulting from this work and submit a report with photos summarizing research activities within one year of their award.
+An important aspect of this grant program is sharing with the UWGB and broader community the awesome work being done by our students.
+We ask that you submit a short (~one-page) report (timing to be clarified in grant award letters) with photos that we can share through the NAS Heirloom Plant Sale website.
 To recognize this funding source, please acknowledge "Natural and Applied Sciences Heirloom Plant Fund Student Research Grant" in an acknowledgement slide of a presentation or acknowledgement section of a report or manuscript.

 A committee of NAS faculty make all decisions regarding funding of research grants.
 The current NAS Heirloom Plant Fund committee includes: